 Beare Violins Ltd is a family company run by Charles Beare and Peter Beare.
 It was founded by John and his son Arthur Beare in 1892 and incorporated as J&A Beare Ltd by William Beare in 1954.
 It flourished under the directorship of William and then Charles Beare, becoming renowned for its care and expertise in looking after musicians and their instruments.
 In 1998 the firm changed its name to Beare Violins Ltd and had a less public presence until 2015.
 Beare Violins Ltd now concentrates largely on providing certificates for owners of fine old instruments, signed by Charles Beare.
 Charles Beare’s expertise and passion for instruments has led to the exhibition in Cremona of many fine instruments, including some from Beare Violins Ltd’s own collection.
 As Chairman of the Scientific Committee he played a large part in organising the Stradivari Exhibition of 1987, and he was made an honorary citizen of Cremona in 1988.
 Charles and his son Peter, a violin maker & restorer, have been involved in other exhibitions as members of the Scientific Committee, and have also been members of the jury at the Cremona Triennale violin making competitions.
 They both delight in helping others to be able to appreciate and learn from great Italian instruments of the violin family.

-The Glinka national museum consortium of Musical Culture, Moscow, is both an unique collection of musical relics and instruments and an important Institute of research and education.
+The Russian National Museum of Musicis both an unique collection of musical relics and instruments and an important Institute of research and education.
 The Museum guards, studies and displays “musical masterpieces”.
 It is possible to admire rare and precious musical instruments, handwritten and printed scores, musical items from all around the world.
 In 1995 the President of the Russian Foundation released a decree, where he registered the Museum among the most important testaments of the cultural heritage of the Russian Federation.

 The present Ashmolean Museum was created in 1908 by combining two ancient Oxford institutions: the University of Art Collection and the original Ashmolean Museum.
 The Ashmolean Museum is the oldest public museum in Britain.
 It houses the University of Oxford's unrivalled collection of art and antiquities from Europe, the Middle East and Asia.
 Three centuries and more of unbroken history render the Ashmolean one of the most venerable institutions of its kind in the world.
 When, in 1683, Elias Ashmole endowed the University of Oxford with the already famous Tradescant collection, many of the exhibits had by that time been on display for fifty years, extending the origins of the collection to the very threshold of the Stuart era.
 The history of the Museum has been very eventful.
 The ensuing century saw the Museum's fortunes rise, fall and rise again to culminate in its refounding as the Ashmolean Museum of Art and Archaeology as the result of the tireless energy of Sir Arthur Evans (Keeper 1884-1908) and powerful patrons.